 Educate Staff on COVID-19 Facts

-Sick or quarantined staff are something you would want to avoid as much as possible.
+This Site states that sick or quarantined staff are something you would want to avoid as much as possible.
 So before anything else, it’s in your business’s best interest to safeguard your people’s health and safety.
 It begins with educating both your own staff as well as your key suppliers on the coronavirus symptoms.
 The HR department should take the lead in helping employees who have known immunological vulnerability prepare for alternate working arrangements where possible.

 Establish Screening Protocols